aramadan0096/3de_img_toolkit/README.md

 ```

    - The installer now prompts for the Python version (default: `3.11`).
+   - The installer recreates `.venv` using the selected Python version before installing packages.
    - Dependencies are installed into versioned folders under `libs`, for example:
      - `libs\py311`
      - `libs\py37`